schmelczer/great-ai/docs/how-to-guides/use-service.md

 #### Use a Platform-as-a-Service

 Similarly to the previous approach, your code will run in a container.
-However, instead of manually managing it, you can just choose from a plethora of PaaS providers (such as [DO App platform](https://www.digitalocean.com/products/app-platform){ target=_blank } or [MLEM](https://mlem.ai/){ target=_blank }) that take a Docker image as a source and handle the rest of the deployment.
+However, instead of manually managing it, you can just choose from a plethora of PaaS providers (such as [AWS ECS](https://aws.amazon.com/ecs/){ target=_blank }, [DO App platform](https://www.digitalocean.com/products/app-platform){ target=_blank }, [MLEM](https://mlem.ai/){ target=_blank }) that take a Docker image as a source and handle the rest of the deployment.

 To this end, you can also create a custom Docker image.
 It is especially useful if you have third-party dependencies, such as [PyTorch](https://pytorch.org/){ target=_blank } or [TensorFlow](https://www.tensorflow.org/){ target=_blank }.